yhatt/jsx-slack/README.md

 ## Block Kit as components

-Slack has recommended to use **[Block Kit]** for building tempting message.
+Slack has recommended to use **[Block Kit]** for building tempting messages and modals.

 By using jsx-slack, you can build a template with piling up Block Kit blocks by JSX.
 It is feeling like using components in React or Vue.

+### For messaging

 ```jsx
 <Blocks>